Skip to content

 Do You Need a Permit for the White Rim Trail?

 Yes.
 The White Rim Trail runs entirely within Canyonlands National Park's Island in the Sky district, and overnight travel requires a Canyonlands backcountry permit for every group, every time.
-There are no exceptions for day use of the full trail — the route is remote enough that day trips are uncommon, but if you plan to camp, you need a permit.
+Day trips are not exempt: since September 2015, a separate day-use permit has been required for all motor-vehicle and bicycle travel on White Rim Road, also booked through recreation.gov.
+If you plan to camp, you need the overnight backcountry permit instead.

 What the Permit Covers